arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 newsletter: :arkency_form
 ---

 In DDD-flavored applications your domain logic lives mostly in the form of aggregates (and some bits in domain services).
 But that logic and object's behavior is usually persistence-agnostic.
-It means that it is not our objects responsibility to worry how they are persisted.
+It means that it is not our domain objects responsibility to worry how they are persisted.
 So where does it happen?
 In Application Services.
-That's their primary role.
+That's their primary role but not the only one.
 Let's dissect them a bit.

 <!-- more -->